davestephens/ansible-nas/docs/applications/deluge.md

 ## Usage

-Set `deluge_enabled: true` in your `roles/deluge/main.yml` file.
+Set `deluge_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.

-Deluge's web interface can be found at http://ansible_nas_host_or_ip:32030
+Deluge's web interface can be found at http://ansible_nas_host_or_ip:8112

 Upon first viewing you will be prompted for a password.
-The default is `deluge` It is recommended that you change this password in the prefernces menu.
+The default is `deluge` It is recommended that you change this password in the preferences menu.

 **Please note that having multiple downloaders watching the same watchfolder, problems may occur.**

+## Specific Configuration

+The admin interface is available at `http://SERVER-IP:32030` with a default user/password of admin/deluge.

+To change the password (recommended) log in to the web interface and go to Preferences->Interface->Password.

+Change the downloads location in the webui in Preferences->Downloads and use /downloads for completed downloads.

+**This information was compiled from `https://dev.deluge-torrent.org/` & `https://github.com/linuxserver/docker-deluge/blob/master/README.md`

+## Advanced
+**The Parameters are informational for advanced users only.**

 ## Parameters